 In 2011, the Trust was honored to earn the distinction of being West Virginia’s first nationally accredited local land trust.
 Accreditation is an honor bestowed to land trusts that follow strict financial and organizational standards and practices of conduct.
 Accredited land trusts must be re-certified every five years.

 In 2013, the Trust produced Listening to the Land: Stories from the Cacapon and Lost River Valley (West Virginia University Press, 2014).
 This acclaimed book tells local stories about the endearing connections this watershed’s landowners have for the Cacapon and Lost River Valley.
 It’s a “must read”, for anyone who has ever visited or loved this part of West Virginia.

 By the end of 2013 the Trust, along with dedicated landowners had signed 47 conservation easement agreements protecting a little over 13,000 acres.
 Nancy Ailes, the Trust’s Executive Director for the past eleven years decided it was time to turn things over to Kelly who became the Trust’s second Executive Director on January 1, 2014.
-Nancy continues as a part-time consultant.
+February 1, 2019 Jennifer Jones joined the Trust as Executive Director.